Most Eco-Friendly Cities

 Stockholm, Sweden

-• Green Spaces - The city is rich in parks and natural areas, providing residents with access to nature and recreational opportunities.
+• Green Spaces - The city offers numerous parks and green areas, promoting biodiversity and providing residents with access to nature.

 Singapore